TV Buying Guide

 LED-LCD or OLED?

-Nearly everyone shopping for a new TV will be focusing their attention on LED-LCD models.
-And as long as you stick to top-tier brands, you should have no trouble finding a TV in your size and price range that will provide years of happy viewing.
-If picture quality is your top priority, and you're looking at higher-end LED-LCD TVs, you owe it to yourself to check out the latest OLED TVs, too.
-Their picture quality is amazing and their prices have plummeted since they were introduced in 2013.
+If picture quality is your top priority, and you're comparing higher-end LED-LCD TVs, you owe it to yourself to check out the latest OLED TVs, too.
+Their picture quality is amazing and their prices have plummeted recently.

-Tip: Whether you're shopping for an HDTV or a 4K TV, LED-LCD models offer the widest range of screen sizes and prices by far.
-OLED TVs still cost more than LED-LCD TVs, but only the very top LED-LCD models approach the picture quality of OLED.
+OLED TVs still cost more than LED-LCD TVs, but only the very top LED-LCD models come close to matching the picture quality of OLED.

-For an in-depth comparison see our LED LCD vs. OLED TV article.
+For an in-depth comparison see our OLED vs LED TV article.

 2D or 3D